Skip to main content

 Frequently Asked Questions

 Yes, but it requires more preparation.
 Construction-grade pine has more knots and may need filling or sanding.
-For rustic or painted furniture, it can work well, but for fine furniture with clear finishes, furniture-grade or clear pine is recommended.
+For rustic or painted furniture, it can work well—the knots can even add character.
+But for fine furniture with clear finishes, furniture-grade or clear pine is recommended.
+One practical approach is to buy a bit of both: construction-grade for hidden structural parts and furniture-grade for visible surfaces.

 Conclusion